meeshkan/properties-driven-development-tutorial/ARTICLE.md

 'two'
 ```

 It would be great to ensure these smaller examples also hold for our implementation.
-Writing properties can be complex and error-prone, so it's valuable to have these human-readable examples serve as anchors.
+Writing properties can be complex and error-prone, so it's valuable to have these human-readable examples to serve as anchors.
 They ensure that no matter what happens, our code works as expected at least with small example inputs.

 These tests serve as documentation, which means they make excellent [doctests](https://docs.python.org/3/library/doctest.html).
 We can add the tests at the top of our `sorted_dict.py` module in a docstring: